World powers hope to resume Iran talks quickly

 The European Union’s foreign policy chief Catherine Ashton, who oversees talks with Iran on behalf of the six powers, said they were waiting for Tehran to nominate a team of negotiators after the presidential vote, before making concrete plans.

-“We very much hope that will be soon and we look forward to meeting with them as soon as possible,” she said in a statement after the meeting.
+“We very much hope that will be soon and we look forward to meeting with them as soon as possible,” she said in a statement.

 The election of a relative moderate, Hassan Rouhani, on June 14 has raised some hopes for a resolution of the long-running dispute over Iran’s nuclear intentions.